GREENLAND 2026

 EAST TO WEST IN AUGUST-SEPTEMBER

 The end of season crossing is very different.
-The crevasse- and ice-fields will be open and exposed.
-As summer becomes fall and winter is looming, we must expect big storms and the nights turn dark - but that will give us some stunning twilight.
+The crevasses and ice-fields will be open and exposed.
+As summer becomes fall and winter is looming, we must expect big storms and the nights are turning dark - but that will give us some stunning twilight.
 It takes longer, you have to prepare better so fall is often chosen by those who have bigger fish to fry later on…

 GREENLAND NANSEN